SmilinOwls/MockStudentDataGenerator/README.md

 ## 🤝 Contributing

 <br> Contributions, issues and feature requests are welcome!<br />.
-You can also take a look at the [contributing guide](https://github.com/SmilinOwls/MockStudentDataGenerator/blob/master/CONTRIBUTING.md).
+You can also take a look at the [contributing guide (https://github.com/SmilinOwls/MockStudentDataGenerator/blob/master/CONTRIBUTING.md)

 ## Show your support